Alithies & Psemata: Chart performance

 Alithies & Psemata debuted at number one on the IFPI charts for week 48, and was certified Gold the same week.
 By its second week, it had dipped to number three, and number twenty-nine by week seven.
 As of the week 16/2009 charts, the album had charted for 13 weeks.

 The album placed at number ten on IFPI's Year-end chart for Top 50 Greek albums of 2008, and number eleven on the Top 50 Greek and International albums of 2008.

-On March 2009 IFPI Greece announced that they would close their charts for a period of time in order to renew their charting system, thus it is not possible to track the chart and sales records of "Alithies & Psemata".
+In March 2009 IFPI Greece announced that they would close their charts for a period of time in order to renew their charting system, thus it is not possible to track the chart and sales records of "Alithies & Psemata".
 On 17 July 2009 IFPI confirmed via email that the album reached Platinum status in Greece.
 IFPI Greece is set to resume public release of charts in the coming months.